 Be the plane.
 One with the wing.

-Years ago, I showed my sort-of-finished notes about Inner Flying to F. E. Potts, a true master pilot who wrote the book F. E. Potts’ Guide To Bush Flying.
-He was kind enough to write me back:
+Years ago, I showed my notes about Sam and flying to F. E. Potts, a true master pilot who wrote the book F. E. Potts’ Guide To Bush Flying.
+After 22 years in Alaska, about 17,000 accident-free hours of freezing bush flying, he had moved to the warm Sonoran desert.
+From there, he was kind enough to write this about Inner Art of Airmanship:

 Flying is an inward journey, and a thinking person’s game.
 With a guy like me, where flying was merged into the arctic environment and I was more at home at the controls of my planes than anywhere else, it does reach a depth that isn’t found in more mundane flying.
 The computer hackers find it is necessary to fall into “hack mode” on touching the keyboard if one is to reach the highest levels, and much the same is true with the best pilots.
 As one settles behind the controls all else should fall away and there should only be the present moment and its smooth integration into the past and future of the flight as one flow.

 I never speak of Zen or anything like that in reference to flying, because it should be unnecessary to reach outside your self into other realms.
 There is a certain pleasure in settling behind the controls of a bush plane (say, a Super Cub), lifting off a rough gravel bar, and flying just a few feet above the trees and river bottoms to some remote area where one can land and get out and wander around without another human within hundreds of miles of where you are at.
 In the end, it is the contentment, the silence, and the inner peace that come with the life of a wilderness bush pilot that are its best reward.